This post is based around my sabbatical calculator, a simple spreadsheet you can download for free using the forms below.

 This is a tough one, and will be very dependant on your travel style and how many excursions you plan to take when on the road.

-As a starting point, I have found this article to be really useful.
+As a starting point, I have found this tool to be useful.

 Add it all up….